 Let us help you get ready for your STAR course.
 We will run an information session and you can meet fellow and former STAR students.
 Go on a campus tour and get your Canterbury Card and IT password sorted.
 It is not compulsory to attend, but we would love to see you.
 Parents/caregivers, whānau and teachers are also welcome.

 Further details will be provided when students apply to enrol.

-The on campus Mathematics course (MATH199 C) has an introductory session on Thursday 14 February 2019.
-Further information will be available soon.
+The on campus Mathematics course (MATH199 C) has an introductory session on Thursday 14 February 2019, 4:15pm-5:30pm, in lecture theatre E5 (Engineering Core Building).
 Parents are welcome to attend this session.